betaflight/betaflight.com/docs/wiki/guides/current/Buzzer-Mute-Mode.md

 ```
    AUX5 < 1500 -> 'Beeper mute' is active, 'Beeper' is inactive.
-   AUX5 > 1500 -> 'Beepr mute' is inactive, 'Beeper' is active.
+   AUX5 > 1500 -> 'Beeper mute' is inactive, 'Beeper' is active.
 ```